Arsanuos/DBMS/README.md

 # DBMS
-A data base management System accepts requests for data from the application program and instructs the operating system to transfer the appropriate data and store it in a specific format.
+A database management System in java which accepts requests for data from the application program and instructs the operating system to transfer the appropriate data and store it in a specific format.

 # Design pattern
 Some of the design pattern used in this app: